ODE: Open-Set Evaluation of Hallucinations in Multimodal Large Language Models: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Multimodal Large Language Models (MLLMs) \cite{Gpt4, Liu_2024_CVPR, InstructBLIP, zhu2023minigpt, ye2023mplug, wang2023cogvlm} have been rapidly developing in recent times, enabling them to provide detailed descriptions of input images (i.e., image captioning) and answer specific questions related to the images (i.e., visual question answering).
-However, these models continue to face the challenge of ''hallucination''\cite{liu2023aligning, huang2023survey}, where they occasionally generate responses that appear plausible but are not faithful to the content of the given image.
-This issue can lead to harmful consequences, thereby limiting the potential utility of MLLMs.
+Multimodal Large Language Models (MLLMs) \cite{Gpt4, Liu_2024_CVPR, InstructBLIP, zhu2023minigpt, ye2023mplug, wang2023cogvlm} have rapidly advanced in recent times, enabling detailed image descriptions (i.e., image captioning) and responses to image-related queries (i.e., visual question answering).
+However, these models face the persistent challenge of ``hallucination'' \cite{liu2023aligning, huang2023survey, wang2024valid}, where generated responses appear plausible but lack fidelity to the actual image content.
+This issue can lead to harmful consequences, limiting the utility of MLLMs.